MaineKuehn/change-log/docs/subtool/log.rst

 Fragments are YAML files that contain meta-data and human-readable descriptions of individual changes.
-Each fragment file contains a mappings that must contain the fields ``category``, ``summary``, and ``description`` and optionally the fields ``pull requests`` and ``issues``; a unique naming convention of files such as ``<first PR>.<topic>.yaml`` is recommended.
+Each fragment file contains a mapping that must contain the fields ``category``, ``summary``, and ``description`` and optionally the fields ``pull requests`` and ``issues``; a unique naming convention of files such as ``<first PR>.<topic>.yaml`` is recommended.